Pashupatinath Temple

 • ·Dress modestly; shoulders and knees should be covered before entering the outer precinct areas

-Where to stay near Pashupatinath Temple
+Where to stay in Pashupatinath Temple

 Find stays